 The Department of Trade, Business and Innovation offers programs that can help businesses plan for their long-term employee needs.

-Available to Northern Territory business owners, Indigenous enterprises and not-for-profit organisations, the Employment Solutions Program aims to enhance workforce retention and training by the development and implementation of policies and practices designed to assist with sustainable employment outcomes.
+The Employment Solutions Program aims to enhance workforce retention and training by the development and implementation of policies and practices designed to assist with sustainable employment outcomes.